andyjzhong/roast/README.md

 #### JavaScript
 -   Spent most of the morning debugging the completePayment functionality.
+-   Add more validation logic for when payment has been complete (hide/show/disable buttons).
+9 to 12:30

 #### HTML & CSS
 -   Style log in modal and buttons.